dcharles25/joke-of-the-day-api/README.md

 ### Dependencies

-* This project will require Docker
+* This project requires Docker.

 ### Building and Deploying